-The Pursuit of Resilience
+The Pursuit of Supply Chain Resilience

 Supply chains form the backbone of any successful business and are often the first to absorb and mitigate the impact of any crisis.
 This need for resilience is now greater than ever, as shown by the pandemic and the subsequent geopolitical change.
 The 24/7 expectations of the modern consumer also offer no room for a supply chain that falters.